nim-works/nimskull/readme.md

 * clarifying the language specification will identify bugs and design flaws that in turn will be fixed.
+* moving decision making out of the code generators will make behaviour of the backends consistent with each other
 * changes introduced via nkError result in more pure code (`func`) as control- flow and effects are no longer intertwined; lead to bug and language design fixes due to a broad audit, ease compiler as a library usage for tools